Find the right CNC end mill for your project at the NomadTech Store

 Positive+negative helical end mills

 Their advantage lies in the good finish of the material, both on the top and bottom, when cutting through the full thickness.
-The positive cutting area is located at the bottom of the end mill, so it can cause material chipping upon entry.
+The positive cutting area is located at the bottom of the CNC end mill, so it can cause material chipping upon entry.
 Cutting pressures are reduced, allowing for higher feed rates.
 As the negative cutting area is at the top of the end mill, an efficient extraction system is very important.

 Single-flute end mills